-Verifiable records - Written records developed contemporaneously with the event recorded (such as harvested production, sale of an agricultural commodity, etc.), provided from a disinterested third party (such as records from a warehouse, processor, packer, broker, etc.,) or by measurement of farm stored agricultural commodities.
+Verifiable records - Written records developed contemporaneously with the event recorded (such as harvested production, sale of an agricultural commodity, etc.), provided from a disinterested third party (such as records from a warehouse, processor, packer, broker, etc.), or by measurement of farm stored agricultural commodities.
+If you sell directly to consumers (direct market), written records developed contemporaneously with the sale and used to determine taxes paid on the farm tax forms must be provided.
+If you process or pack your insured commodities, you must provide final settlement sheets showing disposition of the insured agricultural commodities and marketing records reconcilable with income reported for tax purposes for the insured entity.